Pastora Filigrana

-Pastora Filigrana (born, Seville, 26 May 1981) is a Spanish Labour lawyer, trade unionist, feminist, columnist, and human rights activist of Roma origin.
+Pastora Filigrana (born 26 May 1981) is a Spanish Roma lawyer, trade unionist, feminist, columnist, and human rights activist.

 Early life and education

 Pastora Filigrana García was born in the Triana neighborhood of Seville.
 At the age of nine, it was already said the child was going to be "the gypsy lawyer".
 Growing up "in a ghetto" gave her a lot of social sensitivity towards issues related to equality from a young age.
 She learned what the class consciousness of grandmothers is "with their example of life" and labor law in the Andalusian Workers' Union.

 After participating in the creation of the Asociación de Mujeres Gitanas Universitarias (Association of University Gypsy Women) (Amuradi), she graduated in law at the age of 23 from the University of Seville.

 Career

 Filigrana's career began as a legal adviser for the Villela Or Gao Caló, a Roma association in the Seville neighborhood of Las 3000 Viviendas, also working with the migrant population.
 Later, she completed a Master's in Human Rights, Interculturality, and Development taught by the Pablo de Olavide University.

 As a lawyer, Filigrana had an important role in the media in the struggles of the Moroccan strawberry harvesters of Huelva during 2019, at the same time that she warned of the causes of the electoral rise of the far-right.
 In 2020, she published the book El pueblo gitano contra el sistema mundo.
 Unas reflexiones desde un activismo feminista y anticapitalista (The Gypsy People Against the World System.
 Some reflections from a feminist and anti-capitalist activist), in which she argues that the persecution of the Roma people has to do with their forms of community resistance through cooperation and mutual aid, and their opposition to adapting to "salary blackmail".